coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 <img src="../../../../images/two_way_autocomplete.png" srcset="../../../../images/two_way_autocomplete_2x.png 2x" class="screenshot" alt="Suggested property options in a cell.">

-!!! info "The hint `SelectList` is required"
+!!! info "The hint `SelectList` or `Reference` is required"

-    Suggested options is only available for properties that have the `codaType` set to `SelectList`.
-In the future this will also change the UX of the column to be like a Coda select list.
+    Suggested options is only available for properties that have the `codaType` set to `SelectList` or `Reference`.
+In the future the `SelectList` hint will also change the UX of the column to be like a Coda select list.

  The possible choices are defined in the `options` field of the property, which can be either an array of static values or a function that generates them dynamically.
 An options function can access the value of other properties in the row via `context.propertyValues` and the current search string typed by the user via `context.search`.